Techtonica/curriculum/web/css.md

 1. This is a good time for a longer break.
 Take one!

-1. Read thorough Part 1 (30 min) and Part 2 (15 min) slides or watch the corresponding videos.
+1. Read through Part 1 (30 min) and Part 2 (15 min) slides or watch the corresponding videos.
 They review what you covered in codecademy.

   - [CSS Part 1 (slides)](https://docs.google.com/presentation/d/1p-IXWxo0NEbZbHQ_Mdoo-A9dlFXqfSPOfW6navfyeTI/edit?usp=sharing)
   - [CSS Part 1 (video walkthrough of slides)](https://drive.google.com/file/d/1IyAozbB3BAuFXdAZH1tu0kr-eL3El0Cn/view)